Whether due to abuse, blatant breaking of your rules, or some other reason, you will eventually find

 userpassword thomas = fooBarFoo – Change a user’s password

-account/delete thomas – Delete a player account (not recommended, use ban instead)
+accounts/delete thomas – Delete a player account (not recommended, use ban instead)

 server – Show server statistics, such as CPU load, memory usage, and how many objects are cached